-SECTION 2.
-Declaration of Policy. - The State recognizes the vital role of information and communications technology particularly technology, towards financial inclusion advancement and nation-building.
-The State also recognizes the need of promoting ease of doing business and efficient delivery of goods and services to the general public.
+3 SEC.
+2. Declaration of Policy. - The State recognizes the vital role of information and communications technology particularly financial technology, towards 4 5 financial inclusion advancement and nation-building.
+The State also recognizes the need of promoting ease of doing business and efficient delivery of goods and services 6 7 to the general public.
 Towards this end, the State shall promote financial inclusion through the use of safe, secure, and efficient digital payments.
-In various transactions of the government and the public - particularly for payments to government, and government disbursements to the public, which includes but is not limited to payments to or by private institutions, merchants, and beneficiaries, the State shall optimize the use of financial technologies and innovative payment systems for financial transactions and to strengthen financial inclusion.
-In so doing, the State shall encourage and facilitate the adoption of digital payments in a technology-neutral manner, where one technology is not unreasonably favored or given undue advantage over another.
+In various transactions 8 of the government and the public-particularly for payments to government, and 9 government disbursements to the public, which includes but is not limited to payments 10 to or by private institutions, merchants, and beneficiaries, the state shall optimize the 11 use of financial technologies and innovative payment systems for financial transactions 12 13 and to strengthen financial inclusion.
+In so doing, the State shall encourage and facilitate the adoption of digital payments in a technology-neutral manner, where one 14 technology is not unreasonably favored or given undue advantage over another.
+15 and efficient digital payments in financial transactions of the government and the general public.